Turning screen time into family time

 False

 Current regulations allow educational childcare centres to use TVs or other audiovisual equipment if they are part of the curriculum.
-However, even though screens are not prohibited, the Ministère de la Famille suggests avoiding them because young children should spend their time moving around and exploring their environment rather than looking at screens.
-If you’re concerned about your child being exposed to screens at daycare, don’t hesitate to talk to the educator.
+Since 2022, the guidelines have been clarified to further limit the use of screens in childcare settings.
+Their use is now prohibited with children under the age of 2, and screen time must not exceed 30 minutes in any one day.
+In addition, screen time is only allowed occasionally (not regularly).
+Even though screens are not prohibited, the Ministère de la Famille suggests avoiding them because young children should spend their time moving around and exploring their environment rather than looking at screens.
+If you’re concerned about your child being exposed to screens at daycare, don’t hesitate to talk to their educator.

-Watching TV or videos at mealtimes encourages children to eat more even if they’re no longer hungry.
+Watching TV or videos at mealtimes encourages children to eat more even if they’re full.

 True